Frankly My Dear

 Riley Martinez

-I'm not sure I agree about Rendering.
-To me, it seemed more like Game Development.
+I'm not sure I agree about Optimization.
+To me, it seemed more like Graphics Pipeline.

 Harper Davis